drakkan/sftpgo/docs/post-disconnect-hook.md

 The hook is not executed for stateless protocols such as HTTP and WebDAV.

 The `post_disconnect_hook` can be defined as the absolute path of your program or an HTTP URL.
+If you're using a program you may set arguments using the `post_disconnect_hook_args` key.

 If the hook defines an external program it can read the following environment variables: